Wolcott, Kansas

 Wolcott is a neighborhood of Kansas City, Kansas, in the United States.

 Wolcott was originally called Connor, and under the latter name was platted as a village in 1868.
-When the railroad was extended to that point in 1902, it was renamed in honor of Herbert Wolcott, a railroad official.
+The town was an important shipping point on the Missouri Pacific Railway main line on the Missouri River between Kansas City and Leavenworth.
+In 1902 the town was renamed in honor of Herbert Wolcott, a railroad official who was the first general manager of the Kansas City Western Electric Railway.